-Bear in mind: This doesn’t mean chuck your whole beauty collection in the bin (that would definitely leave your desk clean, if not rather sad-looking).
+Bear in mind: This doesn’t mean you've got to chuck your whole beauty collection in the bin (that would definitely leave your desk clean, if not rather sad-looking).
 No, to begin your organisational journey, you must first dismantle your station in its entirety.
 Clear out each drawer and line up everything that lies within neatly so you can see it plain as day.

 Step 2: Wipe it down

 Now that we’re all emptied out, it’s time to deploy the wipes and disinfectant across your vanity—never again (or, at least, not for a long while) will your drawer be so empty and rife for a deep clean.
-Make sure you’re getting every nook and cranny, and thoroughly drying after too.
+Make sure you’re getting every nook and cranny, and thoroughly drying it afterwards too.

 PSST: Now is a great time to give your makeup brushes and sponges a clean, too.
 Heck—while you’re at it, why not tackle all your beauty tools all at once?